tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

-it's not recommended to use these functions inside schemas since they might require you to make calls to `Repo` (`build_assoc` or `put_assoc`) or use changesets of other schemas (`cast_assoc`) while it's preferable to isolate both calls to `Repo` and usage of different changesets on the level of contexts.
+it's not recommended to use these functions inside schemas since they might require you to make calls to `Repo` (`build_assoc` or `put_assoc`) or use changesets of other schemas (`cast_assoc`) while it's preferable to isolate both calls to `Repo` and usage of different changesets in contexts.

 though in `What's new in Ecto 2.1` ebook (chapter `Many to many and upserts`) there is an example of schema in which both `put_assoc` and `Repo` are used.